Scholarships and Bursaries

 We will notify all families of the outcome of their daughter’s application as soon as the process has been finalised.

-Do you offer scholarships for Sport and the Arts?
+Do you offer scholarships for Sport, Music and the Arts?

 Achievements in these areas are considered under the Academic and General Excellence scholarships.